 - Weight1.83 lbs

-The American Angler PRO Professional Grade Electric Fillet Knife is designed to fillet almost anything with precision and ease.
+The American Angler PRO Electric Knife is designed to fillet almost anything with precision and ease.
 The knife includes a PRO series motor that has twice the torque of most heavy-duty electric fillet knives.
 This means that even the largest bones are no problem.
 The knife includes an advanced airflow system that keeps the ergonomically designed handle cooler, letting you work in comfort for longer.
 The knife set comes with five different blades, so you always have the right knife for the job.

-Heavy duty angler’s filleting knife
+Heavy-duty angler’s filleting knife

 Includes advanced airflow system